eksime/VDesk/README.md

 `vdesk 3 notepad "C:\some file.txt"`

-To launch a new VirtualBox vm fullscreen on it's own virtual desktop:
+To launch a new VirtualBox vm fullscreen on its own virtual desktop:

 `vdesk "C:\Path to Vbox\VirtualBox.exe" --comment "VM" --startvm "vm-id-no" --fullscreen`